Vignesh227/Zoho--Supermarket_billing/README.md

 # Zoho--Supermarket_billing

 ## Question / Challlenge
-Create a Super Market Billing Console Application using `Java` and `JDBC`.
+Create a Super Market Billing Console Application using `Java`, `JDBC`, and `MySQL` that handles multiple customers and products, generates bills for purchases, creates or logs in customer profiles, and updates customer profiles and product information after purchases.
-The shop can have any number of products

 ## Solution Overview
 The Supermarket Billing Application is designed to manage